 The program accepts approximately four scholars each year for a 5- to 6-year training period.
 In Phase I of the program, scholars spend 2 to 3 years in intensive basic science training at outstanding research laboratories around the country, under the supervision of experienced mentors.
 In Phase II, scholars spend an additional 3 years establishing their research programs as junior faculty in a department of OB/GYN.

-The RSDP is supported by the NICHD’s Fertility and Infertility (FI) Branch (formerly the Reproductive Sciences (RS) Branch) using the Physician Scientist Award (K12) mechanism.
-The following organizations and corporations have provided additional support for the program: the American College of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, the American Board of Obstetrics and Gynecology, Bayer HealthCare, the Burroughs Wellcome Fund, the March of Dimes Birth Defects Foundation, the National Cancer Institute, the Ovarian Cancer Research Fund Inc., and the Society for Gynecologic Investigation.
+The RSDP is supported by the NICHD's Fertility and Infertility (FI) Branch (formerly the Reproductive Sciences [RS] Branch) using the Physician Scientist Award (K12) mechanism.
+The following organizations and corporations have provided additional support for the program throughout the years: the American College of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, the American Board of Obstetrics and Gynecology, Bayer HealthCare, the Burroughs Wellcome Fund, the March of Dimes Birth Defects Foundation, the National Cancer Institute, the Ovarian Cancer Research Fund Inc., and the Society for Gynecologic Investigation.

 - Molecular mechanisms of preeclampsia